241209-NET/Ludia_Park/Project1/LudisFoodCourt.API/README.md

 ## Getting available food items

+### All foods in food court
 * I can get a list of all foods available at Ludi's Food Court.
   * When I'm on the `/foods` page:
     * I can get a list of all foods.

+### All foods by vendor
+* I can get a list of all foods available at each vendor.
+  * When I'm on the `/vendors/:vendorId/foods` page:
+    * I can get a list of all foods at this vendor by its id.

 ## Getting available vendors